pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 Test it http://localhost:3003/nothing_here

-When we open up our Chrome Dev Tools and go to the `Network` tab, we can see that this file loads with an http status of [304](https://http.cat/304) or [200](https://http.cat/200)
+Open up our Chrome Dev Tools and go to the `Network`, notice that the status code is not 404.

-But because this is a 404 [page not found](https://http.cat/404), we should make sure we are sending through the correct status code.
+Add the code to create the correct status code for this route:

 ```js
 // 404 PAGE